sthuebner/cascalog-wiki/JCascalog.md

     ));
 ```

-This query works like like:
+This query works like this:

 1. The `Subquery` says "I emit tuples with one field called '?person'"
 2. It reads from the AGE dataset and binds the first field to "?person" and the second field to "?age"
 3. The second predicate creates a filter over the tuples.
-It says "Only keep tuples for which the value of '?age' is less than 30 years old"
+It says "Only keep tuples for which the value of '?age' is less than 30"

 This query only prints out the names of the people.
 If you want to emit 2-tuples that contain the age as well, you simply add "?age" to the output fields declaration, like so: